rackerlabs/docs-aws/docs/patching/amazon-ec2.rst

 ----------------------------

-Update Auto Scaling Groups with a new Launch Configuration (LC) specifying a new AMI that incorporates the necessary OS updates and replace them by using a rolling update to the ASG.
+Update Auto Scaling Groups with a new Launch Configuration (LC) specifying a new AMI that incorporates the necessary OS updates.
+Then, replace them by using a rolling update to the ASG.

 Update AMI